natdempk/dempkow.ski/dempkowski-minimal/content/blog/django-prefetch-related-objects.md

 - `Books.popular_fans.favorite_book`
 - `Books.popular_fans.followers`

-This are relatively justifiable for what we're doing here which is querying for a core set of data, hydrating a few related objects, and then joining them onto the core object in memory.
+This is relatively justifiable for what we're doing here which is querying for a core set of data, hydrating a few related objects, and then joining them onto the core object in memory.

 The unexpected problem here is that this doesn't work as you might expect.
 Here the prefetches for `popular_fans__favorite_book` and `popular_fans__followers` will not be included in the original query, and you will end up with some N+1 queries for each of the attributes of `popular_fans` that you explictly tried to prefetch.